Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.
+- The Dodgers pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.19).
+- The Dodgers have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (167 total, 1.2 per game).
+- Dodgers pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 15th in the league).

+- The Dodgers will look to Pepiot (2-0) in his second start of the season.

-- In his most recent outing on Friday against the Atlanta Braves, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering seven hits.
+- In his most recent appearance on Thursday, Aug.
+31, the right-hander threw five scoreless innings against the Arizona Diamondbacks while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.